The Old Catholic Church

 An Independent Catholic Church

-The Old Catholic Confederation continues the ancient, Apostolic tradition concerning the independence of national Churches and the right of an autonomous Synod of Bishops and an independent Catholic bishopric holding fast to the patristic beliefs and practices of the early undivided Church, in whose midst and whose head is Jesus Christ.
+The Old Catholic Confederation affirms the ancient, Apostolic tradition concerning the independence of national Churches and the right of an autonomous Synod of Bishops and an independent Catholic bishopric holding fast to the patristic beliefs and practices of the early undivided Church, in whose midst and whose head is Jesus Christ.
 The name “Old” Catholic thus came from the belief that Old Catholics were remaining with the ancient teachings of the undivided catholic and apostolic Church – as a way of denying the “new dogmas” of papal supremacy and infallibility, which were understood as a break with the continuity of Christian and orthodox tradition and could not be regarded as truly catholic in any sense.

 When in 1870 Rome assembled the First Vatican Council and there promulgated as dogma the doctrine of papal supremacy (universal jurisdiction) and the doctrine of papal infallibility in questions of faith and morality, many Catholics rejected these teachings as being neither supported by Scripture nor founded in tradition.
 Catholics –lay and clergy alike – who could not in good conscience accept these new dogmas were excommunicated (that is, barred from the sacraments of the Church) and were thus compelled to form an independent Catholic Church under the leadership of their bishops.
 Thus, as Old Catholics, we continue to hold on to the ancient Catholic and Apostolic faith and tradition.